– By Passionfruit

 This list started in January of 2016 and has been added to over the years.

 #95] People seem far less sick and germy here compared to the states.
-We guess because (#1) people wear face masks when they are sick, (#2) get vaccinated regularly against common and preventable diseases like the flu and (#3) a robust national health care plan so people do go to the doctor sooner and won’t go broke.
+We guess because (#1) people wear face masks when they are sick, (#2) get vaccinated regularly against common and preventable diseases like the flu and (#3) a robust national health care plan so people do go to the doctor pretty quickly and as needed.
 Um, hello, USA…. please take a note and call Taiwan for some tips.

-#94] Often people use the word “uncomfortable = bú shūfú” instead of “sick”.
+#94] Often people use the word “uncomfortable” instead of “sick”.
 I think this covers more ailments and makes sense.
+In mandarin it’s said as bú shūfú – boo-shoe-fu.

 #93] Mobile phone plans and pay-as-you-go are affordable and high quality.
 I pay about $10.00 USD every 3 months for 4G data and local voice.
 When I run low I simple go to a 7-11 and add more by paying the clerk.
 It’s ridiculously easy.
 USA’s phone companies are a racket which is not news, but once you experience another way it’s glaringly apparent.
 I will surely miss this quality and simplicity in Taiwan.